- Academic Dishonesty

 The University expects students to attend classes.
 The University does not, however, set specific guidelines regarding procedures and penalties for absences.
 Instead, each faculty member sets his/her own guidelines as deemed appropriate for each learning experience.
 Instructors will distribute their specific course attendance policies as a part of the course syllabus during the first week of classes.
 Students have the responsibility of knowing these attendance policies.

 Students and instructors are expected to arrive at their class by the official start time of the class.
 In the event the instructor is delayed, students are required to wait a minimum of fifteen (15) minutes beyond the official start-time of the class before leaving.

 In the event a class meeting must be canceled, the instructor will notify the Registrar's Office, and staff in the Registrar's Office will post an official class cancellation notice bearing the University seal on the classroom door and will text/email students.

 Most master's degrees at Lasell University require the completion of 36 graduate credits.
 Graduate students in our Master of Science degree programs must complete at least 30 graduate credits at Lasell University.
 Graduate students in these programs can transfer or waive a maximum of 6 credits.

 Graduate students in our MBA program must complete all 36 graduate credits at Lasell University.
 There is no transfer credit or course waivers allowed in this program.

 The Master of Science in Athletic Training degree program requires the completion of 63 graduate credits.
-Graduate students in this program must complete at least 57 graduate credits at Lasell University.
-Graduate students in this program can transfer or waive a maximum of 6 credits with permission of the program director.
-Please note that content associate with the CAATE standards must be completed at Lasell University in the MS in AT professional program courses.
+Graduate students in this program can not transfer or waive credits.
+Please note that all content associated with the CAATE standards must be completed at Lasell University in the MSAT professional program courses.

 In order to graduate, students must earn the designated required number of credits in their program and attain a cumulative GPA (grade point average) of 3.0 or higher.